jdavisclark/sublime-packages/JsFormat/README.md

+### This is essentially a mirror of [jdc0589/JsFormat](https://github.com/jdc0589/JsFormat).
+Please submit issues there.
+I will keep this repo up to date.
 ## Summary
 JsFormat is a javascipt formatting plugin for Sublime Text 2.
 It uses the commandline/python-module javascript formatter from http://jsbeautifier.org/ to format the selected text,